Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/system-architecture/design.md

 A description the different components and their interfaces.
 For example: client, server, database.

 For each component provide class diagrams showing the classes to be developed (or used) and their relationship.

-Sequence diagrams showing the data flow for _all_ use cases.
-One sequence diagram corresponds to one use case and different use cases should have different corresponding sequence diagrams.

 Describe algorithms employed in your project, e.g. neural network paradigm, training and training data set, etc.